 When people hear the word “refurbish” the first thing that may come to mind is a refurbished product is inferior to a new one.

-If you control your current inventory of wooden containers you should consider reusing them.
+If you control your current inventory of custom wood crates you should consider reusing them.
 It pays to repair and maintain your investment to maximize a wooden container's value.

 The Refurbished Wooden Container

-First, let’s discuss what refurbished wooden containers are and are not in the world of crating.
+First, let’s discuss what refurbished custom wood crates are and are not in the world of crating.

 - Most likely the crate has been used